anttiluode/MoireFormer/README.md

 Feel free to feed these Python files to your favorite AI assistant—it will easily understand the geometric wave-routing mechanics and can help you write the multi-GPU distributed code required to train a 1-Billion+ parameter version.

-This was inspired by my 'Geometric Neuron \ Deerskin neuron' ideas.
-That were born after year and half of dicussions with various AI's about consciousnes.
-This still is not the idea per se, but a form of it bolted to transformer.
+This architecture was inspired by my Geometric Neuron / Deerskin Neuron concepts.
+Those ideas were born after a year and a half of discussions with various AIs about the fundamental mechanics of consciousness.
+While this model isn't the pure expression of that biological idea, it is a functional form of it bolted onto a Transformer chassis to prove the math works.

+Read the core theories here:

 https://github.com/anttiluode/Geometric-Neuron